jeremiah-sanville/PortfolioProjects/README.md

 ### LinkedIn Web Scrape Project
 **Code:** [`LinkedInWebScraper.ipynb`](https://github.com/jeremiah-sanville/jeremiah-sanville/blob/main/LinkedIn%20Web%20Scrape%20Project.ipynb)
-**Description:** This project aimed to do data scraping on the popular job board website LinkedIn.
+**Description:** This project aimed to do data scraping with Python on the popular job board website LinkedIn.
 I specified the job search for data analyst jobs in Łódź, Poland.
 The scraped data was exported to a CSV for visualization capabilities.
-**Skills:** Data scraping and data manipulation.
+**Skills:** Data scraping and manipulation.
-**Technology:** Python, HTML, BeautifulSoup,
+**Technology:** Python, HTML, BeautifulSoup
-**Results:** A CSV file that includes data from all jobs from a filtered search on LinkedIn.
+**Results:** A CSV file that includes data from all jobs in a filtered search on LinkedIn.

 ### COVID-19 Statistics